eliranwong/bible-verse-parser/README.md

 # Feature:
 1. Search for verse references from text file(s)
-2. add taggings verse reference
+2. Add taggings on verse references
-3. Support books of canon and apocrypha
+3. Support books of bible canon and apocrypha
-4. Support taggings of chains of refernces, e.g. Rom 1:2, 3, 5, 8; 9:2, 10
+4. Support tagging on chains of refernces, e.g. Rom 1:2, 3, 5, 8; 9:2, 10
-5. Support books of one chapter only, like Obadiah, Philemon, 2John, 3John, Jude, etc.
+5. Support books of one chapter only, like Obadiah 2, Jude 3, 3John 4, etc.
-6. Support chapter references, e.g. Gen 1, 3-4; 8, 9-10.
+6. Support chapter references [references without verse number specified], e.g. Gen 1, 3-4; 8, 9-10.
 7. Support standardisation of book abbreviations and verse reference format.

 # Main file: